-WPI’s Professional MS in Chemical Engineering gives students the opportunity to gain experience with a distinctive, directed project working with an industry partner.
+WPI’s Professional master’s program in Chemical Engineering gives students the opportunity to gain experience with a distinctive, directed project working with an industry partner.

-The Professional MS in Chemical Engineering program at WPI offers both the academic and industry foundation necessary for a professional industry career.
+The professional master’s program in chemical engineering at WPI offers both the academic and industry foundation necessary for a professional industry career.
 This degree has a distinctive capstone Graduate Qualifying Project (GQP)—a 6-credit-hour requirement completed as a project with an industry partner.
 In the GQP, students work on a real-world project to gain advanced professional experience.
 With the GQP and the completion of one of two concentrations—bioengineering or advanced process engineering—students enjoy a multidisciplinary and varied course load.

 The bioengineering concentration prepares students for the biotech, pharmaceutical, and medical device industries.
 The advanced process engineering concentration focuses on advanced topics in design, control, and optimization that are applicable to a wide range of chemical processing techniques.

-The Professional MS in Chemical Engineering offers students with a solid chemical engineering foundation opportunities to specialize in bioengineering or advanced process engineering while gaining meaningful, applied, and industry-relevant project work.
+The Chemical Engineer Professional MS Degree offers students with a solid chemical engineering foundation opportunities to specialize in bioengineering or advanced process engineering while gaining meaningful, applied, and industry-relevant project work.

-The curriculum includes the 6 credit hours in the GQP, 9 credit hours from the chemical engineering curriculum, 9 credit hours of concentrations courses, and 6 credit hours of chemical engineering electives.
+The chemical engineering curriculum for professionals includes the 6 credit hours in the GQP, 9 credit hours from the chemical engineering curriculum, 9 credit hours of concentrations courses, and 6 credit hours of chemical engineering electives.